BrightspaceHypermediaComponents/activities/README.md

 After cloning the repo, run `npm install` to install dependencies.

+Make sure you have access to the artifactory (https://docs.dev.d2l/index.php/Node_JS_(Personal_Learning) and run `npm run install-attest`

 If you don't have it already, install the [Polymer CLI](https://www.polymer-project.org/3.0/docs/tools/polymer-cli) globally:

 ```shell